On this page

 Childcare vouchers

 Some employees may be receiving childcare vouchers as a salary sacrifice scheme, instead of cash pay, of up to £55 a week per employee.
 You only pay income tax on your earnings after the vouchers.
-You cannot get WTC or UC childcare element for the part of the childcare costs covered by the vouchers.
+You cannot get UC childcare element for the part of the childcare costs covered by the vouchers.
 You can only get help with any childcare costs still to pay once the amount of the voucher is taken off (subject to the maximum levels as explained above).
 This scheme is closed to new entrants.

 Tax-free childcare